 So, he took courses such as Current Issues in Spain and Latin American Literature.
 He also branched out and started studying Portuguese, and later added a minor in linguistics.
 He was named to the Global Scholars Program and inducted into the Spanish Honor Society.
 On top of that, Robert was invited to teach conversational Spanish to first-year students.

-“I’ve discovered that I truly love learning about languages.
+I’ve discovered that I truly love learning about languages.
 I just connect with everything about them, and the professors in the Hispanic studies department are really helpful and cool.
-All of them maintain an open-door policy, which is awesome.
+All of them maintain an open-door policy, which is awesome.”

-“In one professor’s Chicano sociolinguistics course, we were required to do research at a local school.
-I surveyed these elementary school kids to find out what slang they knew in English and Spanish, and in what I call Chicano – a sort of ‘Spanglish’ hybrid.
-Half those kids were Hispanic.
+In a sociolinguistics course, he was required to do research at a local school.
+“I surveyed these elementary school kids to find out what slang they knew in English and Spanish.
+Half of those kids were Hispanic.
 It turned out to be an intense experience, but also one of the most interesting projects I’ve ever done.
 I think I can see myself becoming a teacher.”